 A timely reissue of Fox Butterfield’s masterpiece, All God’s Children, a searing examination of the caustic cumulative effect of racism and violence over 5 generations of black Americans.

 Willie Bosket is a brilliant, violent man who began his criminal career at age five; his slaying of two subway riders at fifteen led to the passage of the first law in the nation allowing teenagers to be tried as adults.
 Butterfield traces the Bosket family back to their days as South Carolina slaves and documents how Willie is the culmination of generations of neglect, cruelty, discrimination and brutality directed at black Americans.
 From the terrifying scourge of the Ku Klux Klan during Reconstruction to the brutal streets of 1970s New York, this is an unforgettable examination of the painful roots of violence and racism in America.

-Fox Butterfield is the author of China: Alive in the Bitter Sea, which won the National Book Award.
-He was a mamember of the New York Times reporting team that won the Pulitzer Prize for its publication of the Pentagon… More about Fox Butterfield
+FOX BUTTERFIELD is the author of China: Alive in the Bitter Sea, which won the National Book Award, and All God’s Children: The Bosket Family and the American Tradition of Violence.
+He was a member of the New York Times reporting team that won the… More about Fox Butterfield